CrazyTim/spin-wheel/README.md

 ## Configuration

-Because the wheel resizes automatically to fit inside it's container, numeric properties are specified either as a percent of the canvas size or as pixels scaled to a canvas size of 500px.
-Its much faster to build a wheel this way using relative values because when the size of the container changes you don't have to worry about updating fiddly widths and positions - it happens automatically :grin:.
+Some numeric properties need to be specified using relative values because the wheel is responsive and resizes automatically to fit inside it's container.
+In some cases we need to specify a value that is a percent of the canvas size, and other times we specify pixels that will be scaled to a canvas size of `500px`.
+This makes it much faster to make a wheel because if the size of the container changes you don't have to worry about updating fiddly things like widths and positions.

-For example, `wheel.radius` is a percent of the size of the canvas.
+For example, `wheel.radius` is expressed as a percent of the size of the canvas.
 So `0.9` means the wheel will fill 90% of the canvas.

-Another example is LineWidth, which is expressed in pixels and scaled to a canvas size of 500px.
-In other words, a line width of `10` will be exactly 10px when the canvas size is 500px.
+Another example is `LineWidth`, which is expressed in pixels and scaled to a canvas size of `500px`.
+Meaning a line width of `10` will be exactly 10px when the canvas size is 500px.

-Label font size is calculated automatically to fit in the available space.
-You simply set the `itemLabelFont` (example `'Arial'`), and `itemLabelRadiusMax` (as a percent of the radius), and optionally `itemLabelFontSizeMax` (scaled to a canvas size of 500px).
+Labels are easy to configure because the font size is calculated automatically.
+You can optionally set `itemLabelFontSizeMax` (scaled to a canvas size of `500px`), but otherwise the font size of all the labels will be based on the largest label resized to fit between `itemLabelRadius` and  `itemLabelRadiusMax`.

 For example configurations see [./examples/themes/js/props.js](https://github.com/CrazyTim/spin-wheel/blob/master/examples/themes/js/props.js).